CareDailyAI/botlab/com.ppc.Bot/signals/README.md

 The only limitation in all of these designs, so far, is this only facilitates one-way communications and does not return values.
 There are two ways we handle this:
 * Passing in a lambda function as an argument - as we do commonly in trends interface to transform some calculated value down below into human-readable text.
-* Passing in a callback function - which we've only explored with conversational UI's.
+* Passing in a callback function - which we've only explored so far with conversational UI's.